Racial and Ethnic Groups, 15th edition

 Hallmark features of this title

-• Speaking Out features provide firsthand commentaries on race and ethnicity in America, helping students to appreciate racial and ethnic groups' responses to prejudice and other challenges.
+• Speaking Out features provide firsthand commentaries on race and ethnicity in America, including responses to challenges facing specific racial and ethnic groups.

 • The Spectrum of Intergroup Relations addresses the unique social circumstances of individual racial and ethnic groups.